-- 39.1.
-Authorize the dispenser and, with the pump "handle" on, interrupt power to any part (or all) of the system.
+Liquid-Measuring Devices Checklist, Additional Checklists and Test Procedures for Card- Activated RMFDs: Page LMD-80: Modify S ection 39.
+Test Methods as follows: 39.
+Test Me thods 39.1. e the dispenser and, with the pump "handle" on, interrupt power to any part the system.
 The pump should de-authorize immediately.
-Specifically: - 39.1.1.
+Specifically: 39.1.1.
 Authorize with a card and turn the "handle" on.
 Power down briefly then restore power.
-Try to dispense product, the dispenser must not dispense since the power failure should have de-authorized the dispenser. - 39.2.
-Authorize the dispenser using a card (leaving handle off), wait more than threetwo minutes, and try to start the dispenser.
-It should not start because the authorization should have timed out.
-Specifically:
+Try to dispense product, the dispenser must not dispense since the power failure should have de-authorized the dispenser.
+Yes No N/A minutes, e the dispenser using a card (leaving handle off), wait more than threetwo and try to start the dispenser.
+It should not start because the authorization ve timed out.
+Specifically: 39.2.1.

-39.2.1.
 Authorize with a card, but do not turn the "handle" on.
 Power down for more than threetwo minutes, and then restore power.
 Try to dispense product, the dispenser should have "timed-out" and not dispense.
-Yes No N/A Authorize and dispense with card #1.
+Yes No N/A 39.2.2.
+Authorize and dispense with card #1.
 Allow the system to time out and de- authorize (if it does.)
 Do not turn off the "handle."
 Authorize and dispense with card #2.
 The transactions shall be properly recorded for each card.
-Yes No N/A For Multi-I Hose Dispensers: 39.2.8.
-Authorize a dispenser with card #1, but do not turn the dispenser "handle" on.
+Yes No N/A For Multi-Hose Dispensers: or Multi-H Iose Dispensers: Authorize a dispenser with card #1, but do not turn the dispenser "handle" on.
 Try to authorize the same dispenser with card #2, it should not be accepted until after the threetwo- minute time-out.
 Yes No N/A